laithsinawi/hipsum-pixel/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a button on the WordPress editor toolbar to insert a configurable amount of Lorem Ipsum or Gibberish placeholder text and random images using two data services (randomtext.me and lorempixel.com).
+Creates a button on the WordPress editor toolbar to insert a configurable amount of Lorem Ipsum or Gibberish placeholder text and random images.

 == Description ==